 The Climate Safe Homes pilot supported healthy indoor temperatures for households on low incomes through energy upgrades.

-Climate Safe Homes was an energy‑upgrade pilot delivered between 2020 and 2025 by the Brotherhood of St. Laurence’s Climate Change and Energy team.
+Climate Safe Homes (CSH) was an energy‑upgrade pilot delivered between 2020 and 2025 by the Brotherhood of St. Laurence’s Climate Change and Energy team.
 It aimed to improve indoor temperatures for health, for households with low-income, where residents had temperature‑sensitive health conditions.
 CSH delivered 148 upgrades in 126 homes, including 74 reverse-cycle air-conditioners, 67 solar upgrades and 7 insulation upgrades.

-Jump into the topics below to learn more about the program design, outcomes and lessons learnt.
+Click into the topics below to learn more about the program design, outcomes and lessons learnt.

 Print